 The Contractor shall ensure all staff receive appropriate and comprehensive training.
 The Contractor shall:

-Develop a training plan and submit to the Agency for review within 30 days after the Contract’s start date.
+Develop a training plan and submit to the Agency for review and approval within 30 days after the Contract’s start date.

 Incorporate any changes requested by the Agency and submit a final training plan to the Agency within 30 days of the Agency’s completed review.